IIIF/api/source/presentation/4.0/index.md

 Some IIIF resources have associated resources, such as closed-caption files for video, audio descriptions for images, or tactile graphics for visual materials, that improve access to the content for a wider range of users.
 These linked resources play a specific accessibility-related role relative to the resource they describe or supplement.
 See [A/V Use Case 5: Movie with subtitles](link to section) above.

 IIIF uses the `provides` property on supplementing annotations to define the specific accessibility functionality that a linked resource enables for its target, describing why and how a client might use it rather than what the resource is by type or format.
-For example, a text file linked from a video might provide closedCaptions, or an audio file associated with a Canvas might provide an audioDescription.
+For example, a text file linked from a video might provide `closedCaptions`, or an audio file associated with a Canvas might provide an `audioDescription`.

 The value of provides _MUST_ be an array of strings.
 Each string _MUST_ be taken from the [IIIF Registry of Accessibility Values][schema-accessibility].

-Annotations MAY include the provides property only when the annotation has the supplementing motivation.
+Annotations _MAY_ include the provides property only when the annotation has the supplementing motivation.
-Clients SHOULD ignore the provides property on resources with any other motivation.
+Clients _SHOULD_ ignore the provides property on resources with any other motivation.

 ```json
 "annotations": [